ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_releasing.rst

 To preserve backward compatibility for users, every Ansible minor version series (5.1.x, 5.2.x, and so on) will keep the major version of a collection constant.
 For example, if  Ansible 5.0.0 includes ``community.general`` 4.0.2, then each Ansible 5.X.x release will include the latest ``community.general`` 4.y.z release available at build time.
 Ansible 5.x.x will **never** include a ``community.general`` 5.y.x release, even if it is available.
 Major collection version changes will be included in the next Ansible major release (6.0.0 in this case).
 Ensure that the current major release of your collection included in 6.0.0 receives at least bugfixes as long as new Ansible 6.X.X releases are produced.

 Since new minor releases are included, you can include new features, modules and plugins.
-You must make sure that you do not break backwards compatibility!
-(See `semantic versioning <https://semver.org/>`_.)
+You must make sure that you do not break backwards compatibility.
+See `semantic versioning <https://semver.org/>`_. for more details.
 This means in particular:

 * You can fix bugs in **patch** releases but not add new features or deprecate things.
 * You can add new features and deprecate things in **minor** releases, but not remove things or change behavior of existing features.